LaurentiuCristofor/Proteus/README.md

 #### EDITING commands

 These commands modify the content of a file.
+You can edit data, insert new data, or combine data from two files.

 * EL - (E)dit (L)ines
 * ECS - (E)dit (C)olumn (S)trings